LukeMajeske/Cub3ski/numble-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+##Documentation
+Cub3Ski is a tile matching game where players use basic math skills to match 3 or more of the same number in a row.

+NextJS, a framework built on top of ReactJS, was chosen for this project for it's support for Server Side Rendering (SSR).
+SSR allows for faster load times for the user and allows for search engines to index and crawl content for better SEO performance.

+This project is deployed to AWS Amplify.
+Amplify was chosen for it's ability to setup a simple backend environment.
+In this environment, a DynamoDB database is used to track Highscores for the game.

+##Dependencies
+###Sound
+Cub3Ski uses a variety of sounds during user interaction, adding an element of fun and to confirm certian events have occured correctly(ex. playing a sound when unmuting the game).
+Different sounds will play during the following events:
+-Selecting a cube
+-Deselecting a cube
+-After player swaps the position of two cubes
+-After player completes a match
+-Muting and unmuting the game

+The dependency [use-sound](https://github.com/joshwcomeau/use-sound) allows audio to be prepared and played using a React Hook.
+This hook utilizes HowlerJS, a powerful audio library for playing and manipulating sounds in a web browser.

+`
+    const[playSound,sound] = useSound(soundSpriteMap,
+        {volume:0.25,
+        playbackRate:playbackRate,
+        soundEnabled:soundEnable,
+        sprite:spriteMap,interrupt:true
+    });
+`

+##Structure
+##Components